Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 - mocks
 - environmental variables
 - smtp
+- deprecated
-title: Email random inspirational quote
+title: Email random inspirational quote - deprecated
 ---

 This project should demonstrate your understanding of mocks/spies.